Women's political participation in India: Discrimination

 Although the Constitution of India removed gender inequalities among caste and gender, discrimination continues to be a widespread barrier to women's political participation.
 A 2012 study of 3,000 Indian women found the barriers in participation, specifically in running for political office, in the form of illiteracy, work burdens within the household, and discriminatory attitudes towards women as leaders.
 Discriminatory attitudes manifest in the limitations presented to Indian women including low access to information and resources.
 Women rely on receiving information from family or village members, typically men.
-Women also lack leadership experience due to the fact they are burdened with household duties.
+Women also lack leadership experience due to the fact that they are burdened with household duties.
 The burden of household duties is a significant reason why many Indian women do not participate.
 Unlike men, there are fewer opportunities for women to get involved in organizations to gain leadership skills.
 There is little public space for them as men have dominated the political arena for many years in India.

 Discrimination is further perpetuated by class.
 Dalit women, of the lowest caste in India, are continually discriminated against in running for public office.
-The Government of India requires reservation of seats for Dalits and Scheduled Castes, but women suffer from abuse and discrimination when serving as elected officials.
-Dalit women experience harassment by being denied information, ignored or silenced in meetings, and in some cases petitioned to be removed from their elected position.
+The Government of India requires reservation of seats for Dalit and Scheduled Castes, but women suffer from abuse and discrimination when serving as elected officials.
+Dalit women experience harassment by being denied information, ignored or silenced in meetings, not getting entry in temples, and in some cases, petitioned to be removed from their elected position.

 Illiteracy

-India is only the largest illiterate populations.
-In January 2014, the United Nations reported 25.6 percent of all adults in India are illiterate.
+India has the largest population of illiterate people.
+In January 2014, the United Nations reported that 25.6 percent of all adults in India are illiterate.
 Literacy among Indian women is 65.46%, which is much lower than literacy among men reported at 82.14%. illiteracy limits the ability of women to understand the political system and issues.
-Problems with exploitation, such as women being left off of voters list, have been reported as illiteracy limits the ability of women to ensure their political rights are exercised.
+Problems with exploitation, such as women being left off of voters' list, have been reported as illiteracy that limits the ability of women to ensure their political rights are exercised.
 Martial concerning political participation stated, "Because literacy is connected in general with the ability to move outside the home and to stand on one's own outside of it, it is also connected to the ability of women to meet and collaborate with other women."
 Studies conducted by Niraja Jayal and Nirmala Buch found women are "persistently mocked and devalued in the panchayats if they are illiterate."
 Nussbaum also found literacy can play a key role in the dignification and independence of women in politics by giving them access to communications, such as memos and newspapers, they can become better informed on political issues.